Alejogb1/job-board/blog-data/should-a-new-solr-core-be-created-for-indexing-nested-json-files-and-separate-fields-not-linked-to-the-unique-key.md

 id: "should-a-new-solr-core-be-created-for-indexing-nested-json-files-and-separate-fields-not-linked-to-the-unique-key"
 ---

-Okay, let's delve into this.
+, let's delve into this.
 I've encountered similar architectural decisions multiple times, most memorably while working on a large-scale document management system for a financial institution.
 We were grappling with deeply nested JSON structures representing complex transaction data, which sounds akin to what you're dealing with.
 The crux of your question—whether to create a new Solr core for indexing nested json files and separate fields not linked to the unique key—isn't a simple yes or no; it depends heavily on specific needs and expected use cases.

 My immediate inclination isn't automatically towards a new core, simply because core proliferation often introduces management overhead.
 Think about backup procedures, schema evolution, and query optimization across multiple cores – all of this adds to complexity.
 However, a single core isn't always the optimal choice either.
 Let's examine both sides before we reach a considered answer.